vukics/cppqed/doc/buildsystem.markdown

 This is useful if you are using several build directories for different build configurations (Release/Debug).
-In such a case, or if the libraries are intended to be installed with `make install`, you might consider to call CMake with `-DREGISTRY=Off` in order to not write information about build directories to the registry, which might interfere with the installed libraries.
+In such a case, or if the libraries are intended to be installed with `make install`, you might consider to call %CMake with `-DREGISTRY=Off` in order to not write information about build directories to the registry, which might interfere with the installed libraries.

 \note
-To clear the CMake registry, just delete `~/.cmake/packages` or individual directories there.
-Before running Cmake again, also remove the `CMakeCache.txt` in the build directory to erase the cached locations.
+To clear the %CMake registry, just delete `~/.cmake/packages` or individual directories there.
+Before running
+%CMake again, also remove the `CMakeCache.txt` in the build directory to erase the cached locations.

 Building the documentation {#cmake_documentation}
 ==========================